rohangoel96/blog/_travels/2020-12-08-spring-city.md

 |
  ... which surprisingly is a dry county, haha!
 |
-To the last trip at student with @ShlokGujar @AnshulVora @SanketAgrawal @RajatBhavnani '
+To the last trip as a student with @ShlokGujar @AnshulVora @SanketAgrawal @RajatBhavnani '
 ---
 <!-- http://compressjpeg.com -->